jahirShaikh7/git-real/readme.txt

-This is just for practicing git.
+This is just a readme file to get things start.